 Stephanie from All About Ami modified the IKEA Latt set (table and chairs) to make it more comfortable by doing some simple upholstery.

 Many hours will be spent feeding your baby, so you might as well get a chair that is extra comfortable!
-The Woven Studio shows us how they hacked a IKEA chair into a comfortable nursery rocker that was perfect for rocking baby, and much more affordable than traditional rockers!
+The Woven Studio shows us how they hacked an IKEA chair into an IKEA nursery chair to create this comfortable nursery rocker that is perfect for rocking baby, and much more affordable than traditional rockers.

 Katy from A Shade of Teal transformed her Malm IKEA Dresser into a rustic dream.
-She added a new coat of paint, created panels and attached them to each drawer, and also added knobs!
+She added a new coat of paint, created panels and attached them to each drawer, and also added simple knobs.

 One of the best things about IKEA is that their pieces offer plenty of storage.
-See how parents added storage to their baby’s room while making it beautiful with these great storage IKEA nursery hacks!
+See how these new parents added storage to their baby’s room while making it beautiful with these great storage IKEA nursery hacks.

 IKEA sells birch spice racks for $5 a piece.
 Your DIY family painted the front bar of these spice racks and mounted them on the wall for a nursery bookshelf.
-This simple and inexpensive DIY is a pretty way to show off all of your baby’s books!
+This simple and inexpensive DIY is a pretty way to show off all of your baby’s books that you’ll enjoy during baby’s bedtime routine together.

 - Baby wipes